-There were no changes to valuation assumptions or methods for the 2018 valuation.
-There were no changes in benefit provisions reported.
+There were no changes to valuation assumptions or methods for the 2019 valuation.

-4. 2018 Plan Experience
+4. 2019 Plan Experience

-The aggregate experience during 2018 was unfavorable, with an overall gain/(loss) of \$(481,623).
+The aggregate experience during 2019 was favorable, with an overall gain/(loss) of \$1,164,118.
 The detailed gain/(loss) information is shown on page B-7.

-Investment return on the market value of assets for calendar year 2018 was well short of the assumed rate of return for the valuation (see page C-4).
+Investment return on both the market value and actuarial value of assets for calendar year 2019 exceeded the assumed rate of return for the valuation (see page C-4).
 However, the asset smoothing method only recognizes 20% of a given year's investment gain or loss.
-Partial recognition of gains and losses from prior years along with this year's loss resulted in an overall loss on the funding value of assets.
-In addition to the investment experience loss, there was a small non-investment gain due to slightly greater member termination than expected, and a loss on pay (due to actual pay increases being greater than assumed).
+Partial recognition of gains and losses from prior years along with this year's gain resulted in an overall gain on the funding value of assets.
+In addition to the investment experience gain, there was a non-investment gain due to greater member terminations than expected, and a slight gain on pay (due to actual pay increases being less than assumed).